vinkodlak/rigpro.consulting/src/pages/workflow/index.md

-      This is an extremely critical stage in which any ambiguities need to be resolved, since after effects of inadequate tendering process are severe and costly.
+      This is an extremely critical stage in which any ambiguities need to be identified and resolved.
+The consequences of an inadequate tendering process are severe and costly.
     description: >
       Depending on the specific requirements, our team will assist throughout the tendering process.